-SIZA [m] Increment data memory and place result in ACC, skip if zero sult is zero, the next instruction is skipped and the result is stored in the accumulator.
+SIZA [m] Increment data memory and place result in ACC, skip if 0 is 0, the next instruction is skipped and the result is stored in the accumulator.
 The data memory remains unchanged.
-If the result is zero, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (two cycles).
-Otherwise proceed with the next instruction (one cycle).
+If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
+Otherwise proceed with the next instruction (1 cycle).

-Description The contents of the specified data memory are incremented by one.
-If the re-
+Description The contents of the specified data memory are incremented by 1.
+If the result